nadiannis/tokoplay-api/README.md

     ```
     {
       "status": "error",
-      "message": "productIds should be an array"
+      "message": "Product ID is not valid"
     }
     ```